Microsoft Edge Privacy Whitepaper

 Resolve navigation errors

-If Microsoft Edge detects SSL connection timeouts, certificate errors, or other network issues that might be caused by a captive portal (for example, a Wi-Fi network at a hotel or airport), Microsoft Edge will make a request to
+If Microsoft Edge detects SSL connection timeouts, certificate errors, or other network issues that may be caused by a captive portal (for example, a Wi-Fi network at a hotel or airport), Microsoft Edge sends a requests to

 Sign in and Identity

 Signing into Microsoft Edge provides additional features to make the browser more productive for you.
 To sign you in seamlessly, when you first launch Microsoft Edge, it attempts to detect your identity from the operating system.
 If Microsoft Edge detects your identity from the operating system but you do not want to remain signed into Microsoft Edge, go to

 edge://settings/profiles and either sign out or remove your profile.
 To sign into Microsoft Edge, your identity in not detected from the operating system, go to

 If a new identity is added to the operating system and your Microsoft Edge profile does not currently have an identity, Microsoft Edge adds the specific identity to your profile.
 If you sign into Microsoft Edge with a Microsoft account or a work or school account and do not have an identity on your Windows 10 profile, the specific account is added to your Windows 10 profile unless you specifically choose to not add it to Windows 10 while signing in.